FAQ

 Q: Will I own my own unit?

 A: The answer is yes!
-You will also own a share of the common facilities and land.
+You will also own a share of the common facilities and land through strata title.
 At the end of the project, all joint venturers are required to purchase their unit and share from the joint venture.
 This is done either by taking out a bank mortgage or using your own financial resources.

 Q: Can I sell my unit?